Results - 25 of at least 66 items found

 Jul 23, 2020

-IFC and Tunisia’s National Institute of Statistics (INS) are conducting a Business Pulse Survey to check how Tunisian businesses are faring in the face of the COVID-19 pandemic.
-In its first phase, the survey sought views from representatives of 2500 businesses on their state of operation during the COVID-19 pandemic, how their activities were impacted and the measures available to them to deal with the crisis.
-This report offers the findings from the first phase of the survey.
+IFC and Tunisia’s National Institute of Statistics (INS) conducted a Business Pulse Survey from May to December, 2020 to check how Tunisian businesses were faring in the face of the COVID-19 pandemic.
+The survey sought views from representatives of 2500 businesses on their state of operation during the COVID-19 pandemic, how their activities were impacted and the measures available to them to deal with the crisis.
+This report offers the findings from the first, second and third phases of the survey.

 May 29, 2020